ivankrauseza/ci-project4/README.md

 # ci-project4 - Lavoro Booking System
+Lavaro ('Work' in Italian) is a company that provides shared office space, but also sells consumer pods to the general public for remote working.
 Customers can book a workspace, Staff members can manage bookings, Superusers can manage everything.

 ## Features
 - Guest: Book a demonstration
 - Customer: Sign up to become a member